apache/nuttx-apps/nshlib/README.txt

   An if-then[-else]-fi construct is also supported in order to support conditional execution of commands.
-This works from the command line but is primarily intended for use within NSH scripts (see the sh commnd).
+This works from the command line but is primarily intended for use within NSH scripts (see the sh command).
 The syntax is as follows:

     if <cmd>
     then